 The fortified gate stands next to the vestiges of the Palais Cardinal, the 12th century episcopal palace that flanks the ramparts.

 The Tour du Roy - Castel Daou Rey - King's Tower is another major feature of Saint Emilion.

 The massive square tower was part of the 13th century Château du Roy and is indeed the only intact remaining keep in the Gironde department!

 Amazingly, the polemic still goes about its origin.

 Some indeed believe it was the French King Louis XIII; others say it was the English Henri II Plantagenêt!

 However, we know for sure that the keep was used as village hall until 1720.

 It has since found a marvelous use, as it is the place from where the yearly Vintage Banns are proclaimed!

 The Tour du Roy stands nearby the Couvent des Ursulines.

-A Flamboyant Gothic arch serves as entrance to a series caves hollowed into the rock and used as storage for sparkling white and rosé wines.
+A Flamboyant Gothic arch leads to a series caves hollowed into the rock and used as storage for sparkling white and rosé wines.